theodi/xapi-server-essentials/README.md

 - **MONGO_DB**: MongoDB database name.
 - **SESSION_SECRET**: Secret key for sessions.

+You can then access your instance and configure authorities (organisations) and client keys for the differnt clients (eLearning deployments).
+You should use a different client key per "course".

 ## Security Considerations

 The server includes multiple layers of security to protect against unauthorized access: